 A final advantage of whale watching in winter is that it allows you to experience some incredible nature, regardless of the wildlife you may encounter.

-Searching for whales in Iceland while surrounded by the snowy mountains of Eyjafjordur fjord, for example, makes the scene even more spectacular and will make the sighting of a whale all the more dramatic.
+Searching for whales in Iceland while surrounded by the snowy mountains of Eyjafjordur Fjord, for example, makes the scene even more spectacular and will make the sighting of a whale all the more dramatic.

-There’s also the slight chance to see the northern lights on a winter whale-watching tour, which would undeniably be an unforgettable experience.
+There’s also the slight chance to see the northern lights on a winter whale-watching tour, which would be an unforgettable experience.

 Should You Experience Iceland Whale Watching During Summer or Winter?